miker704/Strife/patches.md

     - Added online/offline status on invite to existing dmServer modal
     - Removed Spell Check on Email and Username inputs on Sign up Forms
     - Removed Spell Check on Email Input for login forms
+    - Recreated create dm server modal that pops up for the homebar into a seperate component as a small amount of data passed can affect its placement.

 ## Backend Changes